jadijadi/lpic1book/content/1042_maintain_the_integrity_of_filesystems.md

 ```
 ### debugfs

 This is an interactive tool for debug an ext filesystem.
 It opens the filesystem in read-only mode unless we tell it not to \(with `-w` option\).
-It can un-delete files and directories..
+It can un-delete files and directories.

 ```text
 root@funlife:~# debugfs /dev/sda2